dsoglobal/dsowebsite/content/donate.md

     weight: 4
 layout: page
 ---
 With your help, we can collectively better tackle the world's challenges, one client at a time.
 DSO received its non profit 501c3 tax exempt status in February 2012.
-Donations are welcome and can be placed through our giving platform.
+Donations are welcome and can be placed through our giving platform or through your employers' giving platform such as Benevity which may allow matching donations.

 <!--Donorbox -->